 ForumDo you have any questions about Amarino?
 Look at our Amarino Discussion Group where Amarino users discuss and help each other.

 Please cite the original Amarino paper published at MobileHCI in 2010 when you use Amarino in your scientific work.
-Details about Amarino 2.0 are described in my thesis.
+Details about Amarino 2.0 are described in my eBook available on this site.

 - Bonifaz Kaufmann and Leah Buechley.
 (2010).
 Amarino: a toolkit for the rapid prototyping of mobile ubiquitous computing.
 In Proceedings of the 12th international conference on Human computer interaction with mobile devices and services (MobileHCI '10).
 ACM, New York, NY, USA, 291-298. download as pdf (~2MB) or download from ACM digital library (DOI)

 What you need

 Android - This toolkit is designed to work with smartphones based on the Android open source operating system.
 The good thing is, you don't need any programming knowledge in Android at all to get started with.
 You can start right away just by installing our provided Android application on your phone.
 It comes already with many preinstalled events you can select to send it over to your Arduino.
 I currently use a Google Nexus 6P - 32GB Graphite for testing my projects.
 Not really inexpensive but lightning fast.

 Arduino - Arduino is an open-source electronics prototyping platform (software and hardware) designed to be low-cost and easy to learn.
 Arduino is well documented and there is a great community supporting it.
 You will find it easy digging into the Arduino world to learn how to build your own electronics.
 A great set to start with is the Arduino Uno Ultimate Starter Kit.